Mohak0325/devTinder/README.md

 # DevTinder 👥💻

 **DevTinder** is a full-stack MERN application that allows developers to connect with one another through a friend request system.
-Users can send connection requests, view pending requests, manage accepted connections, and securely authenticate.
+Users can send connection requests, view pending requests, manage accepted connections, and securely authenticate.It also includes a real-time chat feature built using WebSocket and Socket.IO, enabling seamless one-on-one communication between connected users.

 ---